lunduniversity/reqeng-phd-course/2024/seminar3-notes.md

 * OSSRE Scacchi, Walt.
 "Understanding requirements for open source software."
 Design requirements engineering: A ten-year perspective.
 Springer, Berlin, Heidelberg, 2009.
 467-494.

 * RE4AI: Each participant selects one paper that you want to read that no other participant reads and get ok on the paper from Bjorn via email.
-Starting-point for a search of an interesting paper:
+Starting-point for your search of an interesting paper:
 [Sadovski, Aviv, Hadar.
 "Towards a Comprehensive Ontology for Requirements Engineering for AI-powered Systems" Refsq 2024.](https://coursegit.cs.lth.se/bjorn.regnell/reqeng-phd-course-project/-/tree/main/papers?ref_type=heads)

 * *Regulatory requirements:* Taka a look at each of these two EU regulations, and for each of them: propose concrete examples of one **data** requirements, one **business logic** requirement and one **quality** requirements implied by these legislations.
 Choose a concrete hypothetical or real app or domain for which your proposed requirements are relevant.